 Technological Advancements in Mapping

 Technological advancements have revolutionized the way maps are created and used.
-Geographic Information Systems (GIS) allow for the creation of highly detailed and interactive maps that can be used for a wide range of applications, from urban planning to environmental management.
+Which means geographic Information Systems (GIS) allow for the creation of highly detailed and interactive maps that can be used for a wide range of applications, from urban planning to environmental management.
 Online mapping platforms like Google Maps and ESRI's ArcGIS provide access to vast amounts of geographical data, allowing users to explore the state of Georgia map in unprecedented detail.

 Environmental Conservation and Land Use Planning